brett-taylor/SubnauticaResourceMonitorMod/README.md

 * Allow users to pick up a item by looking at it on the screen.
 This should take it from a locker that contains that item.
 * Add an options system with saving/loading to toggle the picking up feature.
 * New screen model would be good.

+#### Libraries
+* QModManager
+* SMLHelper v2
+* Harmony

+Thank you to https://github.com/RandyKnapp.
+The code used to create a canvas in 3D world space on top of the model is his.